-- (a) A retail entity must inform the QCA of any changes to the information provided under clause 8.3.1 no more than 24 hours after the changes have taken effect. - (b) A retail entity may notify the QCA of any changes to the information provided under clause 8.3.1 by telephone, fax or email.
+- (a) A retail entity must inform the QCA of any changes to the information provided under clause 8.3.1 and the date the changes take effect no less than 10 business days prior to the price changes taking effect. - (b) A retail entity may notify the QCA of any changes to the information provided under clause 8.3.1, by telephone, fax or email.